 Redken's Scalp Relief Dandruff Control Shampoo is a gentle dandruff shampoo that contains Pyrithione zinc and has been dermatologist tested.
 This specialized hair treatment clarifies and relieves the scalp while leaving hair silky smooth.

-Use a gentle shampoo and avoid harsh chemicals... keyword being "harsh".
+Regular Shampooing - Use a gentle shampoo and avoid harsh chemicals... keyword being “harsh".
+Maintaining a healthy shampooing regimen is really important… not too much, and not too little.

-Use a humidifier to add moisture to the air... moisture in the air makes a big difference (ask any Floridian)
+Humidity Control - Use a humidifier to add moisture to the hair, and help to prevent “Winter Scalp”… moisture in the air makes a big difference (ask any Floridian)

-Avoid hot showers and use lukewarm water instead.
-Or at least finish lukewarm or cold.
+Avoid hot showers - use lukewarm water instead, or at least finish lukewarm or cold.

 Health Tip: Keep in mind that your skin is a reflection of what is happening inside your body.
 Staying hydrating is not just important for your scalp, but for your overall health.
 Inflammation in the body comes out in all kinds of ways.
 Diet and hydration play the biggest role in this.